Interesting Facts About Rainbow

 - The last four hours of the rainbow at sunset are most visible.

 - Rainbows occur mainly around waterfalls, and in places around the equator.

 - Many of Earth’s rainbows occur in Hawaii, the US capital.
-Out of which ‘the Rainbow City’ is often named.
+Out of which it is named ‘the Rainbow City’.

 - How rainbow is made: Sunlight brings us white colour, but in fact, it consists of seven colours that can only be seen when we see it through a prism.
 You’ve come to know when the rainbow is shaped now?
 In the rainy season, when the sunlight is refracted and absorbed by millions of drops simultaneously, the water droplets serve as a mirror, because of which we can see them Seven colours are visible in the open sky.
 This is known as the rainbow.